Over Two Dozen Countries

 - Western Europe (Belgium, France, Germany, the UK)

 - Central Eastern Europe (Hungary, Lithuania, Slovakia)

 - South Eastern Europe (Albania, Bosnia and Herzegovina, Bulgaria)

 - The MENA region (Egypt, Lebanon, Morocco, Tunisia and Turkey)

-- South and Southeast Asia (India, Indonesia and Malaysia)
+- South and Southeast Asia (Bangladesh, India, Indonesia, Pakistan and Malaysia)

-In terms of religious diversity, we are looking at:
+In terms of religious diversity, we looked at:

-- Predominantly Muslim countries (such as Egypt, Morocco, Tunisia, Turkey, Indonesia and Malaysia)
+- Predominantly Muslim countries (such as Bangladesh, Egypt, Morocco, Tunisia, Turkey, Indonesia and Malaysia)